-Facebook is another great resource for finding hiking groups in your area.
+Facebook is another excellent resource for finding hiking groups in your area.

 A lot of trail associations also have their own Facebook pages.

-It might be helpful to follow them in order to find out about fun events and keep up with hiking news.
+It might be helpful to follow them to find out about fun events and keep up with hiking news.

 Here’s a link to the American Hiking Society Facebook page to get you started.

-It can also be a useful way to find out about individual members of a group as well as serve as a place to ask any questions or concerns you might have and receive community feedback.
+It can also be a useful way to find out about individual members of a group and serve as a place to ask any questions or concerns you might have and receive community feedback.

-People come from different backgrounds, experience levels, and want to get different things out of a hiking group.
+People come from diverse backgrounds and experience levels and want to get different things out of a hiking group.